 application process; that competition for and supply of investment funding is universal and

-to the other projects being promoted in other areas.
+superior to the other projects being promoted in other areas.
 One would expect that a dramatic

-to pumped storage would be supported by one or more patent
+technological improvement to pumped storage would be supported by one or more patent

 11. Bottom line, against this backdrop, Cat Creek Energy needs to be able to establish

-is no assurance that its project will be economically viable, there can be no reason to expect that
+that it will be able to cost effectively participate in this competitive energy marketplace.
+If there is no assurance that its project will be economically viable, there can be no reason to expect that

-it is reasonably probable financing can be secured
+it is reasonably probable financing can be secured.

 12. At approximately 5 years away from operation, as I understand Cat Creek Energy

-a review of its project timeline provided as CCE-X-00039, it should be
+claims to be based on a review of its project timeline provided as CCE-X-00039, it should be

-provide the full terms of its capital funding arrangements, including the amount and terms
+able to provide the full terms of its capital funding arrangements, including the amount and terms

-, the amount and terms of equity commitments, and the interest rates,
+of debt commitments, the amount and terms of equity commitments, and the interest rates, amortization schedules, provisions for default, anticipated cash flows, prospective balance

-, municipal water, and irrigation district operations, etc., for the life of the project.
+irrigation, municipal water, and irrigation district operations, etc., for the life of the project.
 The

 only potentially confidential items that may need redaction would be the identity of the parties

-.
+committing to provide the capital.
 This redacted information should be provided to the Hearing

-Officer, however
+Officer, however.

 I declare under penalty of perjury that the foregoing is true and correct.